 Why Doesn’t He Spend Time With Me?

 Note: I don’t know your marriage so I’m going over general things here.
-If you’d like to get more into the specifics of what you’re dealing with then click here and tell me what you’re dealing with.
+If you’d like to get more into the specifics of what you’re dealing with then click here and take the marriage assessment quiz.
 Otherwise, take all of this advice in the context of your marriage.

 The TV itself isn’t the problem here.
 Something else is putting a wedge in between the two of you.
 I’m going to cover a couple of examples here but it’s important that you figure out exactly what the problem is.
 If you haven’t already, I suggest trying my list of questions to ask your spouse to save your marriage.
 This should help you narrow down what’s going on.